-Both “Shaking Earth,” and “Friscopinos & the Native Immigrant,” are now published in Endangered Species, Enduring Values: An Anthology of San Francisco Area Writers & Artists of Color, curated by Shizue Seigel.
+My short non-fiction story, “Shaking Earth,” and non-fiction essay, “Friscopinos & the Native Immigrant,” are now published in Endangered Species, Enduring Values: An Anthology of San Francisco Area Writers & Artists of Color, curated by Shizue Seigel.

 It’s a blessing to be included in this collection of San Francisco heart and soul, full of stories that happen at the intersections of family and race and culture in our alleys and in our homes.
 It is with great pride that I present two pieces close to my heart in this book, sitting among poems by the mighty Tony Robles, our sharp editor Shizue Seigel, and artwork by the San Francisco legend, the late great Rene Yanez.

 The book launch took place at the San Francisco Main Library on April 8th, where I read a short excerpt from “Friscopinos & the Native Immigrant,” and showcased Ro3lay’s “Kiss the Sky” music video.
 Publishing this specific essay in a book dedicated to the spirit of San Francisco was particularly special— because the essay itself was a component of the experience of the Native Immigrant album.
 Moving beyond an album review, I strived to take on the task of documenting the growth of the artists and impacts of their art in their hometown.
 In our hometown.
 I get that feeling from the album— that there’s something sacred about San Francisco that belongs to all of us.